 rails c

-SiteSetting.enable_passkeys = true
+SiteSetting.enable_passkeys = false

 Note that passkeys can only be used on Discourse instances with local logins enabled.
 If your instance doesn’t use local logins, the passkeys feature has no effect.